YashSaxena1012/FotoMaker_assignment_yash_saxena/README.md

 # Slot Booking System

-The Slot Booking System is a web application that allows users to book slots for different events or services.
+The Slot Booking System is a web application that allows users to book slots.
 Users can view the available slots, select the ones that suit their needs, and confirm their booking.

 ## Features

 The Slot Booking System provides the following features:

-- View available slots: Users can view the available slots for different events or services.
+- View available slots: Users can view the available slots.

-- Book a slot: Users can book a slot by selecting the date and time that suits them.
+- Book a slot: Users can book a slot by selecting time slot choices that suits them.

-- Manage bookings: Users can manage their bookings, including rescheduling or cancelling all the slot.
+- Cancelling all the bookings is also available to the user.

 ## Technologies Used